openstack-archive/openstack-health/README.rst

 elasticsearch data.
 Note, that this caching is enabled regardless of whether elastic-recheck is enabled or not.

-There are three configuration options available around configuring caching.
+There are four configuration options available around configuring caching.
 While the defaults were picked to work in most situations depending on your specific deployment specifics there are other choices that might make more sense.